roobottom/portfolio/source/styleguide/principals.md

 ## Be bold but concise

-In copy, use plain English and always put the most reverent details first.
+In copy, use plain English and always put the most relevant details first.
 Use confident visual elements, bold typography and bright colours.

+## Design for development

-## Tactile
+## Consider everyone

-This site should _feel_ pleasing to navigate.
-Interactions should be as satisfying as interacting with real-world objects.
-Objects should flow from one state to another.
+WCAG colour guidelines.
+Screen readers.

 ## Irreverent

-Design and copywriting should not be taken too seriously; Fun but not offensive or cheesy.
+Design and copywriting should not be taken too seriously; Fun but never offensive or cheesy.